evondev/react-responsive-web/README.md

 # What is this ?

-A simple library to check responsive for web base on standard breakpoints
+A simple library to check responsive for web base on standard breakpoints < 768 for mobile, < 1024 for tablet, < 1280 for large tablet, > 1280 for desktop, > 1440 for large desktop.

 # Installation